jonasbjurel/shellyShedder/README.md

 ## Script configuration (persistant)
 This script's behaviour depends on script configuration settings with default values as defined in the script under "default settings...".
-The default script configurations are persistantly written to the shelly KVS (Key Value Store) at the first startup of the script, or after a factory reset of the script- or the device.
-The default settings can be changed by changing the default settings in the script (not recommended) following a script factory reset or (the recommended way) to persistently set script configuration through the provided KVS HTTP webhooks, alternatively alternatively setting the KVS store from the shelly local- or cloud- web-page.<br>
+The default script configurations are persistantly written to the shelly KVS (Key Value Store) at the first startup of the script, or after a factory reset of the script/ or the device.
+The default settings can be changed by through the provided Shelly KVS HTTP APIs, or alternatively setting the KVS store from the shelly local- or cloud- web-page.<br>
-CAUTION: The shelly KVS store is using a storage with limited number of writes (~100 K), limit the number of re-configurations to ensure adequate life-time of the device.
+CAUTION: The shelly KVS store is using a storage with limited number of writes (~100 K), limit the number of programatically initiated re-configurations to ensure adequate life-time of the device.

 Following script setting/HTTP APIs are supported (GET):